BRIEF HISTORY OF SHORELINE BOAT & SKI CUB

 ARTICLE I. Name and Location

 SECTION 1.
-The name of this organization shall be the SHORELINE BOAT & SKI CLUB OF OTTAWA.
-ILLINOIS.
+The name of this organization shall be the SHORELINE BOAT & SKI CLUB OF

 SECTION 2.
 The Club shall be located at Green Street, Ottawa, Illinois 61350.